 FOUR SIMPLE STRATEGIES TO TRY TODAY

-If you are curious about learning more about your anxiety, you may find it helpful to take one or more of the following screenings or click here for our general online assessment screenings:
+- If you are curious about learning more about your anxiety, you may find it helpful to take one of our 8 mental health screening tools.

 ADDITIONAL LINKS AND SUPPORT

 - ULifeline is a nice resource for information on college mental health